micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 ### Test Bench

 As a proof of concept, we implemented a small test bench in the present package cbg-executor_ping-pong_cpp.
 The test bench comprises a Ping node and a Pong node which exchange real-time and best-effort messages simultaneously with each other.
-Each class of messages is handled with a dedicated Executor, as illustrated in the following Figure.
+Each class of messages is handled with a dedicated Executor, as illustrated in the following figure.

 <center>
 <img src="png/ping_pong_diagram.png" alt="Architecture for the Callback-group-level Executor test bench" width="100%" />